Northern California wildfires threatening thousands of homes

 In addition to about two dozen major blazes, small fires kept erupting, though most were quickly stopped.

-In central California, a pilot on a water dropping mission in western Fresno County died Wednesday morning when his helicopter crashed about an hour from New Coalinga Municipal Airport.
+In central California, a pilot on a water dropping mission in western Fresno County died Wednesday morning when his helicopter crashed.

-The pilot, whose name has not been released, was working with Guardian Helicopters, based in Fillmore, which had a contract with the state fire agency, Cal Fire, to provide emergency services on a call-when-needed basis, said Zoe Keliher, an investigator with the National Transportation Safety Board.
+The pilot, whose name has not been released, was working with Fillmore-based Guardian Helicopters, which had a contract with the state fire agency to provide emergency services, said Zoe Keliher, an investigator with the National Transportation Safety Board.

-Hundreds of fires have erupted since the start of the week as a heat wave accompanied by humid air created a dangerous mix of triple-digit temperatures and thunderstorms that flashed lightning.
+A Pacific Gas & Electric utility worker died while assisting at a fire in the Vacaville area between San Francisco and Sacramento but circumstances were not clear.
+The utility confirmed the death but gave no details, KPIX-TV reported.

+The worker was found in a vehicle and CPR was performed but he was pronounced dead at a hospital, said a California Department of Forestry and Fire Protection statement.

 California had recorded nearly 11,000 strikes in 72 hours, Gov. Gavin Newsom said Wednesday.